 Is the boat really a boat if it does do the job it was made to do?
 The same applies to life if we spend it drifting and coasting and never lifting a finger are we living?

-Lazing around and going through the motions is not living it’s a mere existence.
-To take control of your life and set a firm course, this is living.
+Lazing around and going through the motions is not living, it’s mere existence.
+To take control of your life and set a firm course, is living.

 Work towards goals that are important to yourself.
 Live each day with intention and purpose.
 Yes, it’s ok to relax now and again, but a life of leisure or a life of luxury is a wasted one.

 Looking into the future is something that I have found myself doing a lot of.
 I used to do this in the past and find myself doing it from time to time now.

 While there isn’t an issue with looking to the future now and again, it becomes an issue when you do it more than focusing on the present.

 The problem with looking into the future is that it’s uncertain.
 We might have a perfect picture in our heads of what the future may hold, but the reality is often different.

 Expectations are one of the worst things we can burden ourselves with.
 If the reality fails to match with our expectations we become depressed and if they do match up to our imagination, often we can be underwhelmed by the reality.

 All of this looking forward distracts from the most important time which is now.
 The past is gone, the future is uncertain.
 All we ever have is the time we have now.

 Seneca has a brilliant quote for this:

 “The greatest obstacle to living is expectancy, which hangs upon tomorrow and loses today… The whole future lies in uncertainty: live immediately.”

-We have no idea what the future may hold, but that doesn’t stop us from imaging what it may be like.
+We have no idea what the future may hold, but that doesn’t stop us from imagining what it may be like.
 But, this is counter-productive.

 Our time is spent working on our lives today so that they will be better off.
 Anything that is put off until tomorrow means today is wasted.